micc83/ReSmenu/README.md

 jQuery ReSmenu
 =======

 **jQuery ReSmenu** is a very simple and lightweight (~1Kb) jQuery plugin that collapse ul menus into selects on responsive layouts.
+You can find some examples in the included demo or [here](http://codeb.it/resmenu/).

 To use it you just have to include jQuery and a copy of the plugin in your head or footer: